Contact UsContact Us

 Warning Signs Your Aging Loved One Needs More Help

 Sometimes it can be difficult to consider hiring an at home caregiver for an aging family member.
 It can be hard to accept that they are getting to a point in life where they cannot be as self-sufficient as they were a few years ago.
 The thought of trusting someone else to care for your parents with as much love and compassion as you would is often a very challenging task to achieve.
 As adults with our own daily responsibilities, it is usually very difficult to be present enough to provide the level of care and supervision required to ensure your loved one’s safety and happiness every day.
 Accepting all of these concerns as they present themselves in your life is easier said than done, but it is absolutely crucial to welcome these concerns and plan accordingly.
-Home care provides the care and companionship you want for your mom or dad, and lifts the stress of worrying about them every day off your shoulders.
+Home health care provides the care and companionship you want for your mom or dad, and lifts the stress of worrying about them every day off your shoulders.
 But what are the warning signs that it may be time to hire at-home help for your loved one?
 The “silly” mistakes or forgotten responsibilities could be signs of a much more serious issue than simply experiencing a moment of error.

 Some of the most obvious signs that a loved one could be needing more help at home are simple but uncharacteristic changes in their life.
 Some of the most common signs are spoiled food left in the fridge for extended periods of time or mail that has been sitting on the counter unopened for weeks.
 Bank notices of bounced checks or overdue bills and late payments and missing important or regular appointments are also very common.
 If you go over to your parents’ home and notice piles of dirty laundry or clutter building up around the house, it is more than likely that they can no longer keep up with basic household chores and responsibilities the way they used to.
 Unfortunately, it is also a common occurrence to see unexplained dents and scratches on mom or dad’s car and for them to be unable to explain where they came from or even remember driving the car anywhere.